scaarix/flow-keyboard/README.md

 # Flow
-An open source split mechanical keyboard powered by [Ergogen](https://github.com/ergogen/ergogen) and kicad
+An open source split mechanical keyboard powered by [Ergogen](https://github.com/ergogen/ergogen) and kicad\
+kinda a ripoff of Cride's Fissure keyboard
 ## WARNING:
 The pcb has not been tested as of 2022/01/31.
 If you are going to print the pcb (tented) you must buy each part of the keyboard separately being the main body, thumb cluster and bridge